imamnurby/RecipeGen/README.md

 We release our model checkpoints and the corresponding inference results [here](https://zenodo.org/record/6668462#.YrAMh6hByUk).

 # Prior Work
 This tool is created based on our prior work that is accepted at ICPC 2022.
-For those who are interested in more comprehensive explanations and also experiments, you can check it (here)[https://github.com/imamnurby/RecipeGen-IFTTT-RP] for the repo and (here)[https://imamnurby.github.io/files/ICPC_CR_Version%20(4).pdf] for the preprint.
+For those who are interested in more comprehensive explanations and also experiments, you can check it [here](https://github.com/imamnurby/RecipeGen-IFTTT-RP) for the repo and [here](https://imamnurby.github.io/files/ICPC_CR_Version%20(4).pdf) for the paper.